log4cplus/log4cplus/docs/examples.md

 The `Initializer` class also maintains a reference count.
 The class can be instantiated multiple times.
-When this reference count reaches zero, after the last instance of `Initializer` is destroyed, it shuts down [log4cplus] internals.
+When this reference count reaches zero, after the last instance of `Initializer` is destroyed, it shuts down the [log4cplus] internals.
 Currently, after [log4cplus] is deinitialized, it cannot be re-initialized.